p3palazzo/research_template/README.md

-- Citation Style Language [citation styles](https://github.com/citation-style-language/styles) installed as a submodule in `spec/` for managing citations; styles than come
+- Citation Style Language [citation styles](https://github.com/citation-style-language/styles) installed as a submodule in `lib/` for managing citations;
-- A `.gitignore` file for LaTeX and Jekyll (the latter being used for GitHub pages) using GitHub's [gitignore templates](https://github.com/github/gitignore) as well as providing an `_output` folder where I store generated PDFs and Word files;
+- A `.gitignore` file for LaTeX, Jekyll (for GitHub pages), Python, and R, using GitHub's [gitignore templates](https://github.com/github/gitignore) as well as providing an `_output` folder where I store generated PDFs and Word files;
 - GitHub pages set up to use `docs/` on the Master branch;
-- [Reveal.js](https://revealjs.com/) installed as a submodule in `docs/` for creating web-based slide presentations;
+- [Reveal.js](https://revealjs.com/) installed as a submodule in `docs/` for creating web based slide presentations;
 - A preconfigured `_config.yml` for Jekyll so it does not try to mess with you Reveal.js installation or to generate a web page from the README (there is a set of default options for using Pandoc to